 New technologies like 3D analysis provide key value in assessing research results.
 For example, some research measured the severity of orbital wrinkles and forehead lines.

 Results show that the severity of wrinkles was more significant in all assessed locations with age, but there were differences between men and women.

 Men: the wrinkles appeared earlier and were more intense.

 Women: the earliest wrinkles appeared around the eyes.

 Nonetheless, in both sexes, forehead lines did not show up before age 40.

 - Keep the skin moisturized

 After a thorough cleansing, protect the skin from losing its elasticity by moisturizing.

 - Protect the skin from Sun radiation

-Protection from ultraviolet UVA and UVB rays is a key to healthy skin for long time.
-The Sun is important for living on earth, but has damaging effect as well.
+Protection from ultraviolet UVA and UVB rays is vital to healthy skin for a long time.
+The Sun is essential for living on earth but has damaging effects.
 The Sun rays accelerate the skin aging process.